jcmarsh/S3RES/README.md

 ![Alternate setup options, one machine vs multiple](docs/alternate_setups.png?raw=true "Alternate Setups")

-Currently using Player 3.1.0-SVN with the following drivers: differential, fakelocalize, gridmap, lasertoranger, mapcspace, mapfile, mapscale, rangertolaser, velcmd, vfh, vmapfile, wavefront.
-Deselecting unused drivers will greatly speed compilation.
+### Player

-To setup / install Player (from [Player FAQ](http://playerstage.sourceforge.net/wiki/Basic_FAQ)):
+Currently using Player 3.1.0-SVN.
+To setup / install (from [Player FAQ](http://playerstage.sourceforge.net/wiki/Basic_FAQ)):

     svn checkout svn://svn.code.sf.net/p/playerstage/svn/code/player/trunk player
     cd player
     mkdir build
     ccmake ../

-Most defaults at this step are fine, but you likely want deselect many of the drivers.
-Boost is not required.
+Most defaults at this step are fine, but you likely want deselect many of the drivers (greatly speeds up compilation).
+My setup has the following drivers: `differential fakelocalize gridmap lasertoranger mapcspace mapfile mapscale rangertolaser velcmd vfh vmapfile wavefront.` Boost is not required.

     make

-Then Stage.
-Should also include a good way to test / confirm installation worked.
+    sudo make install
+    player --version

+The last command should show version 3.1.0-svn and all included drivers.
+You may need to ensure that player is in your library paths by adding one of the following to your `.bashrc` file (first works for ARM, second works for x86_64):

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib:/usr/local/lib64

+### Stage

+TODO: Add instructions for install Stage and testing that it works with Player.

+### PINT

+Clone this repo.
+Will need to set the CPU speed.
+See bench_config.h for options.
+If real-time is of concern, make sure host machine is not running CPU scalling and that hyper threading is off.
+Likely want to skip libccv for now.

+You will need to update the the file `directory_paths` so that the paths to PINT and Player source are correct. `TOP_LVL` should be set to directory which contains the PINT directory, `PLAYERC` to the actual player directory.

 `tas_lib` should be made first: